 When WordPress is due for an update, it can be tempting to ignore it and continue to use the site as-is.
 Whether you’re nervous about navigating the newer version or you just don’t feel like going through the process, it’s important not to ignore WordPress updates — they serve to improve functionality and create a better user experience.
 Of course, updates can be complicated.
-That’s why we’ve created this guide to help you on how to update WordPress safely.
+That’s why we’ve created this guide to help you how to update WordPress safely.

 Why Should I Update WordPress?